brooms/PiApproximator/README.md

 ```

 Where:
-- <numberOfSteps> is the number of steps the calculation should approximate Pi to
+- <i>numberOfSteps</i> is the number of steps the calculation should approximate Pi to
-- <numberOfWorkers> is the number of concurrent workers performing calculations
+- <i>numberOfWorkers</i> is the number of concurrent workers performing calculations
-- <method> is the approximation method to use, possible values are Madhava-Leibniz, Gregory-Leibniz, Fabrice-Bellard, Bailey-Borwein-Plouffe.
+- <i>method</i> is the approximation method to use, possible values are Madhava-Leibniz, Gregory-Leibniz, Fabrice-Bellard, Bailey-Borwein-Plouffe.
 The default approximation method being Gregory-Leibniz.

 ## Possible Improvements